grammyjs/website/site/docs/hosting/vps.md

 # Hosting: VPS

-A virtual private server, mostly known as VPS, is a virtual machine running in the cloud with its users having the full control of its system.
+A virtual private server, mostly known as VPS, is a virtual machine running in the cloud with its users having full control over the system.

 ## Server Rental